 Biography - short version

-Brooklyn native Lori Bell is a flutist and composer of admirable depth and broad musical sympathies.
+Acclaimed flutist and a three time Global Music Award recipient, Brooklyn native Lori Bell is a flutist and composer of admirable depth and broad musical sympathies.
 A resident of San Diego, she has contributed to the development of higher standards of performance while earning acclaim from both peers and critics for her artistry on stage and in recordings.

 In 2016 Lori paid heartfelt tribute to her family and birthplace on her critically acclaimed album Brooklyn Dreaming earning four star ratings from Jazz Journal UK, Jazz Times, the Los Angeles Times (four and a half stars) and Downbeat, which chose it as “Best Albums of 2016.”
 Huffington Post also chose Brooklyn Dreaming for their “Best of Jazz 2016”.
 Bill Milkowski wrote in the March 2016 issue of Downbeat: “Bell flaunts prodigious chops on both C flute and alto flute, though her pen might be mightier than her sword.
 Her originals all reveal a wide harmonic palette, a sophisticated rhythmic sensibility and a refined sense of dynamics, along with an urge to swing.”
 Veteran jazz critic Scott Yanow chose it as one of his Top 25 Best jazz CD’s of 2016.
 It also won a Global Music Award for Outstanding Achievement for compositions and arrangements.

-She has also performed in high profile ensemble settings at The Kennedy Center in Washington, DC, SOKA Performing Arts Center in Orange County, CA, The Wadsworth Theater at UCLA, and more recently, on a project of jazz arrangements and classical compositions for the Los Angeles Philharmonic Music Library.
-Lori will be presenting a program of arrangements Joe Henderson's compositions at SFJAZZ in the Joe Henderson Lab in April 2024.
+Lori has toured in Asia, including Singapore and Hong Kong.
+She has also performed in high profile ensemble settings at The Kennedy Center in Washington, DC, SOKA Performing Arts Center, The Wadsworth Theatre at UCLA, Birdland NYC, The Blue Note NYC, SFJAZZ, the Joe Henderson Lab, and most recently, on a project of jazz arrangements and classical compositions for the Los Angeles Philharmonic Music Library.
+She has performed three times at the Gala for the National Flute Association.

 ---------------------------------------